craig-m/rpi_cluster/doc/security.md

 * avoid logging in as the root user, only use "pi@host:~ $ sudo <cmd>"

-* check sha256 sums or pgp sigs of all downloaded files
+* check sha256 sums or PGP sigs of all downloaded files

 * do NOT pipe commands into shells, especially like: wget -O - http://example.net/install.sh | sudo sh